Getting Started in Adaptive Rowing

 Coaches and Volunteers

 Do I need any qualifications?

 If you are volunteering as a coach, there is an advantage to having a rowing coaching qualification or be working towards one; but do not let this put you off if you don’t – if you have coached a different sport and wish to have a go at coaching rowing there is no reason why you should not get in touch with your local club.
-You do not need a different qualification to coach participants with disabilities; however you may wish to acquire some further disability specific information or training to upskill.
-Details can be found on through your County Sports Partnerships (CSPs).
+You do not need a different qualification to coach Adaptive Rowing participants; however you may wish to acquire some further disability specific information or training to upskill.
+Details can be found on our Learn pages or subsequently through your County Sports Partnerships (CSPs).

 Clubs and Centres

 This will depend on the nature of the individual’s impairment or needs; do not assume that all individuals will be wheelchair users.
 A warm welcome and a receptive approach are a good start.
 Some rowers will need minimal adaptations, if any.
 Others will need adaptations to enable them to access your club – for more advice contact see the EFDS guidance for clubs in the Club Resources section.